 (1) TIMELY APPLICATION.-To be eligible for assistance under this section, a producer shall submit an application for noninsured crop disaster assistance at a local office of the Department.
-The application shall be in such form, contain such information, and be submitted not later than 30 days before the beginning of the coverage period, as determined by the Secretary.
+The application shall be in such form, contain such information, and be submitted by an appropriate deadline before the beginning of the coverage period, as determined by the Secretary.

-(2) RECORDS.-To be eligible for assistance under this section, a producer shall provide annually to the Secretary records of crop acreage, acreage yields, and production for each crop, as required by the Secretary.
+(2) RECORDS.-To be eligible for assistance under this section, a producer shall provide annually to the Secretary records of crop acreage, acreage yields, and production for each crop,

-(3) ACREAGE REPORTS.-A producer shall provide annual reports on acreage planted or prevented from being planted, as required by the Secretary, by the designated acreage reporting date for the crop and location as established by the Secretary. (c) LOSS REQUIREMENTS.-
+(3) ACREAGE REPORTS.-A producer shall provide annual reports on acreage planted or prevented from being planted, as required by the Secretary, by the designated acreage reporting date for the crop and location as established by the Secretary.

-(1) CAUSE.-To be eligible for assistance under this section, a producer of an eligible crop shall have suffered a loss of a noninsured commodity as the result of a cause described in subsection (a)(3).

-(2) Assistance.-

-(A) IN GENERAL.-On making a determination described in subsection (a)(3), the Secretary shall provide assistance under this section to producers of an eligible crop that have suffered a loss as a result of the cause described in subsection (a)(3).

-(B) AQUACULTURE PRODUCERS.-On making a determination described in subsection (a)(3) for aquaculture producers, the Secretary shall provide assistance under this section to aquaculture producers from all losses related to drought.

-(3) PREVENTED PLANTING.-Subject to paragraph (1), the Secretary shall make a prevented planting noninsured crop disaster assistance payment if the producer is prevented from planting more than 35 percent of the acreage intended for the eligible crop because of drought, flood, or other natural disaster, as determined by the Secretary.

-(4) AREA TRIGGER.-The Secretary shall provide assistance to individual producers without any requirement of an area loss.

-(d) PAYMENT.-The Secretary shall make available to a producer eligible for noninsured assistance under this section a payment computed by multiplying-

-(1) the quantity that is less than 50 percent of the established yield for the crop; by
+- (4) Streamlined submission process.-The Secretary shall establish a streamlined process for the submission of records and acreage reports under paragraphs (2) and (3) for diverse production systems such as those typical of urban production systems, other small-scale production systems, and direct-to-consumer production systems. - (c) Loss Requirements.- - (1) CAUSE.-To be eligible for assistance under this section, a producer of an eligible crop shall have suffered a loss of a noninsured commodity as the result of a cause described in subsection (a)(3). - (2) Assistance.- - (A) IN GENERAL.-On making a determination described in subsection (a)(3), the Secretary shall provide assistance under this section to producers of an eligible crop that have suffered a loss as a result of the cause described in subsection (a)(3). - (B) AQUACULTURE PRODUCERS.-On making a determination described in subsection (a)(3) for aquaculture producers, the Secretary shall provide assistance under this section to aquaculture producers from all losses related to drought. - (3) PREVENTED PLANTING.-Subject to paragraph (1), the Secretary shall make a prevented planting noninsured crop disaster assistance payment if the producer is prevented from planting more than 35 percent of the acreage intended for the eligible crop because of drought, flood, or other natural disaster, as determined by the Secretary. - (4) Area trigger.-The Secretary shall provide assistance to individual producers without any requirement of an area loss - (d) PAYMENT.-The Secretary shall make available to a producer eligible for noninsured assistance under this section a payment computed by multiplying- - (1) the producer's share of the total acres devoted to the eligible crop; by - (2) the quantity that is less than 50 percent of the approved yield for the crop, as determined by the Secretary; by

-(2)(A) in the case of each of the 1996 through 1998 crop years, 60 percent of the average market price for the crop (or any comparable coverage determined by the Secretary); or
+(3)(A) in the case of each of the 1996 through 1998 crop years, 60 percent of the average market price for the crop (or any comparable coverage determined by the Secretary); or the Secretary) that-